mtimothy-vldb/DBSEE/README.md

 [**dbsee_tableindexstats.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tableindexstats.sql) tables with missing or old index statistics

+Statistics should always be relevant and collected frequently, especially when the table has volatile data.
+The query optimiser depends on statistcs to ensure the most efficient join plans are generated.

 [**dbsee_tablemaxpi.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablemaxpi.sql) tables with 5 or more primary index (PI) columns

+Generally tables should use the smallest number of indexes to get a well distrbuted table.
+Also, having a large number of PI columns means it may not be used if all of the PI columns are not used in joins.

 [**dbsee_tablemultiset.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablemultiset.sql) multiset tables

+Multiset tables allow duplicate rows.
+They are ok to use **only** if duplicates are either ok (shouldn't be) or guaranteed to not exist in which case the faster insert times are a bonus over set tables.

 [**dbsee_tablenopi.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablenopi.sql) NOPI tables

+If these tables are not there by design, then there is a good chance that joins will be inefficient since the data is not distributed by a primary index (PI).

 [**dbsee_tablenullablepi.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablenullablepi.sql) tables with nullable primary index (PI) columns